Roostify - Design Object-Oriented Home Lending Experience

 Problem: Sprint was looking for an updated, central dashboard for their customer service.
 It had to give at-a-glace information for quick service, plus be able to edit a customer's profile and perform certain actions.
 The sales team needed an on-brand demo ASAP in order to win over the client.

 Process: Coordinating a group chat with the team, we defined current gaps in Sprint's system, and top actions their customer service needed, plus additional actions to improve their UX.
-Taking that bullet list, I then defined a story through the personas of a service representive and end consumer, and storyboarded their interaction.
+Taking that bullet list, I then defined a story through the personas of a service representative and end consumer, and storyboarded their interaction.

 Next I performed a quick style survey of Sprint in order to customize our platform to their brand.
 After some quick sketches, and check-ins to verify we were on the right track, I jumped into the browser, doing 50% design and 50% development, customizing our SaaS templates.
 When I got stuck, I would work with one of the senior developers to figure out the issue, and we'd define the best path forward and how to add it to our style patterns.